nyc street performer opens for g'n'r

 Wallsten said he thought that was a pretty good line.
 And his only complaint is that the president didn't answer his question at the news conference.

-if you read a music blog in the last year, you've probably heard about msterkrft. they headline a bill tonight in san francisco at mezzanine. also on the bill is lesser-known beatmeisters solvent. one might compare them to kraftwerk if they had much harder beats. check some tracks out and get some records or see em play live.
+if you read a music blog in the last year, you've probably heard about . they headline a bill tonight in san francisco at . also on the bill is lesser-known beatmeisters . one might compare them to kraftwerk if they had much harder beats. check some tracks out and or .

-a fun posse of us cruised over to see spankrock last weekend (website, myspace). tiny room, no stage, sweaty like a sauna. wouldn't want it any other way--the crowd was going nuts like they were hitting perpetual game winning three-pointers.
+a fun posse of us cruised over to see spankrock last weekend (, ). tiny room, no stage, sweaty like a sauna. wouldn't want it any other way--the crowd was going nuts like they were hitting perpetual game winning three-pointers.

 Pitchfork: What section do you think you belong in?